nreco/logging/README.md

 	"File": {
 		"Path": "app.log",
 		"Append": "True",
-		"FileSizeLimitBytes": 0,  // use to activate rolling file behaviour "MaxRollingFiles": 0  // use to specify max number of log files }
+		"MinLevel": "Warning",  // min level for the file logger "FileSizeLimitBytes": 0,  // use to activate rolling file behaviour "MaxRollingFiles": 0  // use to specify max number of log files }